Te Wairepo / York Stream

-Te Wairepo / York Stream is a major tributary of the Maitai / Mahitahi River in Nelson, South Island, New Zealand.
+Te Wairepo / York Stream is a major tributary of the Maitai / Mahitahi River in Nelson, New Zealand.

 The Maori name Te Wairepo means "water running through a swamp".
 Before the valley was drained and houses built by early European settlers, stands of flax covered the low-lying areas through which Te Wairepo flowed.

 Restoration of this, now largely urban, waterway has been a major focus of Project Maitai / Mahitahi, a Nelson City Council initiative to improve the health of the Maitai River and all its tributaries.